Diploma in Occupational Health & Safety

 The OHS Diploma is an advanced program designed to develop leaders in the area of health and safety with a mixture of business management skills and specialized technical health and safety skills.

 The intent of the program is to broaden managerial skills as well as deepening technical skills.
 A differentiating theme throughout all courses will be a focus on “system thinking” rather than “incident thinking”.

 The Diploma consists of four core Management courses that focus on giving the broad understanding of business, leadership, communications, workplace training, and decision-making.
 Four additional elective courses must be taken, selected from eight courses on specific technical topics in Occupational Health & Safety.

-The workload for each course is expected to be about thirty hours of student engagement, in learning online content, reading additional referenced materials, doing self-checks, assignments, and module exams.
+The workload for each course is expected to be about forty-six hours of student engagement, in learning online content, reading additional referenced materials, doing self-checks, assignments, and module exams.

 Who should attend?